Mintbase/mintbase-js/packages/sdk/src/buy/README.md

 export type BuyArgs = {
     // the price you want to buy a token for, this must be greater than the amount its currently listed for
     price: string;
     // contract to which the token belongs,
     //as an argument or through CONTRACT_ADDRESS env contractAddress?: string;
     // id of the token to be bought
     tokenId: string;
-    // account that will receive the affiliate kick back (check affiliate documentation) referrerId?: string;
+    // account that will receive the affiliate kick back (check affiliate documentation) affiliateAccount?: string;
     //address of the mintbase market contract, this defaults to the correct values depending on the NEAR_NETWORK environment variable marketId?: string;
   };